Bachelor of Arts Degree

 Conversing fluently, communicating effectively and problem-solving in diverse cultures, professions and social settings in spoken and written languages other than English are the objectives of the modern languages curriculum at ORU.
 Students develop their foreign language linguistic skills and deepen their knowledge and understanding of the history and culture of the people who speak that language.
 At all stages of their study, students are encouraged to develop ways to apply their commitment to Jesus Christ to the situations of the people whose language they are studying.

-Majors in Spanish as well as Modern Foreign Language Education (K-12) are available, as is a minors in Spanish.
-All foreign language majors are encouraged to participate in a study-abroad program during their junior year.
+In addition to the major in Spanish, we offer Spanish with a Concentration in Professional Education, as well a Spanish focus in Translation and Interpreting.
+Spanish is also offered as a minor.
+All foreign language majors are encouraged to participate in a study abroad program during their sophomore or junior year.
 Study abroad courses offer exciting opportunities to gain valuable cultural insights as well as earn academic language credit.

 At ORU, the Spanish major offers courses in language, literature, and culture, as well as professional courses such as Spanish for Business, and Spanish for Medical Professions.
 Students also have the opportunity to participate in service learning and professional internships.